TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 - Generating stereo audio.
 We’ve generated audio for Channel 1.
 What about stereo audio for Channel 2?
 If you’re using reverb effects and wish for a fuller stereo sound, you’ll need an extra pair of buffers (and more processing!).
 - Streaming via UART (+ DMA).
-- Using {% abbr "SIMD", "Single Instruction, Multiple Data" %} instructions to buffer two (or more?) samples at the same time.
+- Using {% abbr "SIMD", "Single Instruction, Multiple Data" %} instructions to buffer two (or more?) samples at a time.
+  - Other assembly-level bit-hacking tricks.
 - {% abbr "RTOS", "Real-Time Operating System" %} for multitasking.
 - Other boards or hardware with specialised audio features.